"Quality Outdoor Living Since 1995"

 When Glass Is the Better Investment

 If you want natural light underneath your cover and you plan to stay in your home for 10+ years, glass patio covers are the clear winner.
 Tempered or laminated glass panels won’t yellow, won’t scratch under normal use, and handle Okanagan snow loads without issue.
-Yes, the upfront cost is 2–3x more than polycarbonate, but when you do the cost-per-year math (see the next section), glass often works out cheaper over time.
+Yes, the upfront cost is higher than polycarbonate, but because glass lasts far longer, it often works out to be the smarter investment over time.
 They also look significantly better — clean, modern, and permanent.

 When Aluminum Is the Right Call

-Insulated aluminum covers handle heavy snow loads and create a quiet, usable outdoor space year-round.
+Solid aluminum covers handle heavy Okanagan snow and create a quiet, usable outdoor space year-round.

 How Long Do Polycarbonate Patio Covers Last?